Skip to contents

 • \(X_1\) and \(X_2\) are strongly correlated (r = 0.7)

-• \(X_1\) and \(X_3\) has an effect on Y
+• \(X_1\) and \(X_3\) have an effect on Y

 • \(X_2\) and \(X_4\) don’t have an effect